simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 }
 ```

-When your current sense has been intialised and calibrated you can start measuring the currents!
+When your current sense has been initialized and calibrated you can start measuring the currents!

 ### Enable debugging output